lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 ```

 `@script`
 You now have the tools to make some tables!
-Time to try it out.